cisagov/get.gov/pages/domains/domains_enterprise-mode-requests.md

   title: Enterprise domain requests
 ---

-To request a .gov domain in enterprise mode, you must be an organization admin or a designated requestor.
-Learn more about [roles and permissions in enterprise mode](/help/enterprise-mode/roles-permissions).
+To request a .gov domain in enterprise mode, you must be an organization admin or a designated requester.
+Learn more about [roles and permissions in enterprise mode](/domains/enterprise-mode/).

 ## Completing the request form might take 15 minutes